whoward/prometheus/docs/configuration/configuration.md

 ### `<marathon_sd_config>`

-CAUTION: Marathon SD is in beta: breaking changes to configuration are still likely in future releases.

 Marathon SD configurations allow retrieving scrape targets using the [Marathon](https://mesosphere.github.io/marathon/) REST API.
 Prometheus will periodically check the REST endpoint for currently running tasks and